 These materials spread through the air, water, soil, or contact with skin.
 Biohazard cleanup specialists help remove infectious materials and prevent disease outbreaks.

 A biohazard can be classified into one of four categories, depending on its risk to humans.

 1. Biosafety Level 1 (BSL-1)

 This category includes agents that pose a low risk to human health.
 BSL-1 agents can cause infection but are not life-threatening.
 Examples of BSL-1 biohazards include Escherichia coli and Staphylococcus aureus.
-These agents are often found on the skin or the respiratory tract and can cause infections if they enter the body through cuts or mucous membranes.
-These biohazards are not typically fatal.
+These agents are located on the skin or the respiratory tract, and they can cause infections if they enter the body through cuts or mucous membranes.

 When working with BSL-1 biohazards, workers do not have to work in separate buildings, and they do not need to wear special protective equipment.
 They do, however, need to wear PPE such as eyewear protection, gloves, lab coats, etc.